data-exp-lab/deepgit/devlog/building-dependency-graph/README.md

 ##### Repo `(:Repo)`

-Be really carefully about getting the descriptions.
+Be really carefully when getting the descriptions.
-Because Neo4j wraps strings with `"`, we need to replace every `"` to `'` in the description.
+Because csv wraps strings with `"`, we need to replace every `"` to `'` in the description.

 - Label: `Repo`
 - Properties: